tx-covid19/beiwe-backend-serverless/README.md

 The setup script [uses AWS Certificate Manager to generate an SSL certificate](http://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request.html).
 AWS Certificate Manager [will check that you control the domain by sending verification emails](http://docs.aws.amazon.com/acm/latest/userguide/gs-acm-validate.html) to the email addresses in the domain's WHOIS listing.

+## Configuring Firebase
+To initialize the Firebase SDK, [generate a private key file](https://firebase.google.com/docs/admin/setup#initialize-sdk).
+Rename the file serviceAccountKey.json and place it in /private.

 ***